Fantasy cartography: Modern history

-The most influential fantasy cartographer in geofiction is J.R.R Tolkien, whose maps of Middle-earth prefacing The Lord of the Rings have been called "the most influential example to date," one that "encouraged other writers and their publishers to include cartographic images."
-In Stefan Ekman's book Here Be Dragons: Exploring Fantasy Maps and Settings, the author and researcher says, "In modern fantasy, especially high fantasy, maps are considered common enough to be almost obligatory, mainly because of the maps J. R. R. Tolkien included in The Lord of the Rings (1954–55)."
+The most influential fantasy cartographer is J. R. R. Tolkien, whose maps of Middle-earth prefacing The Lord of the Rings have been called "the most influential example to date," one that "encouraged other writers and their publishers to include cartographic images."
+In his book Here Be Dragons: Exploring Fantasy Maps and Settings, Ekman says, "In modern fantasy, especially high fantasy, maps are considered common enough to be almost obligatory, mainly because of the maps J. R. R. Tolkien included in The Lord of the Rings (1954–55)."

-Before Tolkien, another text that brought fantastic worlds into the zeitgeist was the 1900 The Wonderful Wizard of Oz written by L. Frank Baum and the corresponding 1939 musical fantasy film The Wizard of Oz.
+Before Tolkien, another text that brought fantastic worlds into the zeitgeist was The Wonderful Wizard of Oz (1900) written by L. Frank Baum and the corresponding 1939 musical fantasy film The Wizard of Oz.
 The world of Oz was mapped by Baum in 1914.

 Types

 There are many types of maps within cartographic fantasy which can be classified by genre, scope and purpose.